lauslim12/Satella/README.md

 python3 main.py --year 2021 --season WINTER --disable-gender-filter

 # An another alternative is to search for characters from an anime based on its media ID.
 python3 main.py --id 113813           # We are searching for characters from Kanojo, Okarishimasu.

-# Alternatives for the optional parametrs.
+# Alternatives for the optional parameters.
 python3 main.py --clean               # Cleans the CSV file with the exception of the header. python3 main.py --year 2019           # Get an anime from 2019.
-python3 main.py --season SUMMER # Get an anime from the summer season. python3 main.py --disable-male-filter # Disable male filter flag.
+python3 main.py --season SUMMER       # Get an anime from the summer season. python3 main.py --disable-male-filter # Disable the male filter flag.
 ```

 * Do not forget to check the `PYTHON_VENV` variable.
 Is it the same as your Python Virtual Environment that you created beforehand?
 If no, change it to your virtual environment.